Kiyotaka Nanbara

-Kiyotaka Nanbara (南原清隆, Nanbara Kiyotaka) (born 13 February 1965, in Takamatsu, Kagawa Prefecture) is a Japanese television host and comedian.
-He is known as the boke of the manzai duo Utchan Nanchan with Teruyoshi Uchimura.
+Kiyotaka Nanbara (南原 清隆, Nanbara Kiyotaka) (born 13 February 1965, in Takamatsu, Kagawa Prefecture) is a Japanese television host and comedian.
+He is known as the boke of the manzai duo Ucchan Nanchan with Teruyoshi Uchimura.

+Early life

+In 1985, he met Teruyoshi Uchimura while he was at Yokohama Broadcasting Technical School.
+He was also in the same class as Tetsurō Degawa and Masato Irie, and is part of the so–called "Third Generation of Comedians.

 Career

-In 1985, while attending the Yokohama Broadcasting Technical School, Kiyotaka was in the same class as Uchimura, Tetsurō Degawa and Masato Irie.
+Career as a comedian

-He decided to perform with Uchimura as a manzai duo and was given the name "Utchan, Nanchan" by his teacher, Keiko Utsumi.
-They appeared on The Birth of a Comedian! show (お笑いスター誕生!!).
+Nanbara united in class with Uchimura as a manzai duo by recommendation of his teachers Keiko Utsumi and Yoshie Utsumi (who performed as the unit "Keiko and Yoshie Utsumi").
+They appeared on The Birth of a Comedian! and attracted attention to themselves.

 The next year they won the competition and received the "New Duo" award.

+By 1988, they had their first program.

 In 1992 Utchan Nanchan won the Japanese Academy Award for "Best New Actors" for their role in the movie Cult Seven (七人のおたく).

 In 1999 they crossed the English Channel on their TV show, Utchan Nanchan's Urinari.

+In the 2003, 2004, 2006, and 2010 editions of the "M-1 Grand Prix," he served as a judge in the final round as a representative of the Third Generation of Comedians.